dgraph-io/dgraph-docs/content/deploy/fast-data-loading/live-loader.md

 The `--ludicrous` superflag's `enabled` option (default: `false`): This option allows the user to notify Live Loader that the Alpha server is running in ludicrous mode.
 Live Loader, by default, does smart batching of data to avoid transaction conflicts, which improves the performance in normal mode.
-Since there's no conflict detection in ludicrous mode, smart batching is disabled to speed up the data ingestion further.
+Since there's no conflict detection in Ludicrous mode, smart batching is disabled to speed up data ingestion.

 {{% notice "note" %}}
-The `--ludicrous` superflag's `enabled` option should only be used if Dgraph is also running in [ludicrous mode]({{< relref "ludicrous-mode.md" >}}).
+You should only use the `--ludicrous` superflag's `enabled` option if Dgraph is also running in [ludicrous mode]({{< relref "ludicrous-mode.md" >}}).
 {{% /notice %}}

 `-U, --upsertPredicate` (default: disabled): Runs Live Loader in `upsertPredicate` mode.
 The provided value will be used to store blank nodes as a `xid`.